boncz/PenguinsHockeyAnalysis/README.md

    - **Were certain players consistently impactful throughout both playoff years, or did performance vary significantly from year to year?**
      - Evaluate player consistency across different statistical metrics to identify reliable contributors during each of the Penguins' championship runs.

-This project aims to provide a comprehensive yet beginner-friendly exploration, using visualizations as a tool to unravel the intricacies of player performances and their collective impact on the team's success.
+This project aims to provide a comprehensive yet beginner-friendly experience, using visualizations as a tool to unravel the intricacies of player performances and their collective impact on the team's success.

 ## Data Sources

 To conduct this analysis, I utilized comprehensive data from [Hockey Reference](https://www.hockey-reference.com/).
-This source provided rich datasets encompassing playoff rosters to advanced statistics, offering a view of player performances and team dynamics for each playoff year.
+This source provided rich datasets encompassing playoff rosters and advanced statistics, offering a view of player performances and team dynamics for each playoff year.

 Additionally, I incorporated data from [NHL Game Data](https://www.kaggle.com/datasets/martinellis/nhl-game-data), a valuable resource comprised of a collection of CSV files containing detailed game, team, and player statistics.
 This Kaggle dataset includes information on player-level metrics, game events, play locations, and team-level summaries, enabling a detailed examination of every aspect of the game.